LoreaFinEx/Lorea_Portfolio/Projects/READMe.md

-# Lorea Torlao's Certificates
+# Lorea Torlao's Project
-This is my certificates.
+This is my Project.